3 Ways to Fix Bad Pool Header in Windows 10

 3. Then right-click on the driver that is showing up with a yellow error sign next to it.
 Usually, the error will be seen in the bottom right corner of the driver icon in the list of device drivers.

-4. To update the seemingly faulty driver, select Update Driver option from the right-click menu.
+4. select the Update Driver option from the right-click menu to update the seemingly faulty driver.

 5. You can even disable the driver if you can’t seem to update it for some reason.
 To do that, select Disable device from the same right-click menu.

-6. If you find that the driver is useless to your system at this point, feel free to uninstall the driver.
-To do that you need to select Uninstall device from the right-click menu.
+6. If you find the driver useless to your system, feel free to uninstall the driver.
+To do that, select Uninstall device from the right-click menu.

 That is how you deal with pretty much any corrupted device driver.
-Bear in mind that I want to uninstall the driver to be the last thing that you do.
-Because, usually, your system keeps only the drivers that are relevant to it to a certain degree.
+Remember that I want to uninstall the driver to be the last thing you do.
+Because, usually, your system keeps only the relevant drivers to a certain degree.

 {Solved} 10 Ways to Fix Windows Error Code 0x80070570